-Consolidating your credit card debt can help simplify your monthly payments and fast track you to paying off your debt.
+Consolidating your credit card debt can help simplify your monthly payments.
 Unfortunately, there are a few things that can derail your progress.
 If you are considering debt consolidation for your credit cards, make sure you avoid these mistakes.

 You should avoid taking on new debt and focus instead on paying down your consolidated debt.
 This probably means reevaluating your budget and spending habits to support that goal.

 You’ll need to ensure that you can cover all of your household expenses and bills using income rather than credit.
 When you consolidate your debt, it usually involves zeroing out the balances on existing accounts.
 You may decide to close those accounts, but if you don’t you should avoid spending on them until the consolidation loan is repaid.

 You can make a household budget using a spreadsheet.

 It is not a good idea to turn unsecured debt into secured debt.
 A secured loan is a type of debt is attached to a piece of property like a home or car.
 While credit cards are unsecured debt, secured debt consolidation loans require you to use your property as collateral on the loan.
 Secured loans are less risky for the bank because they can seize the property if you default on the loan.
 For that reason, secured consolidation loans typically offer a lower interest rate.
 This may seem particularly appealing to you, but is incredibly risky so we advise against it.

 Secured debts make you vulnerable in the worst case scenario.
 If something happened to you and you were unable to pay your consolidation loan, you could lose your home in a financial emergency.

 You should look for a repayment term that has a minimum monthly payment that you can easily afford.
 This will usually be less than what you were paying before.
 Beware of offers that are too good to be true.
 For example, a loan with an interest rate that has a short repayment period, may look good on paper, but if the minimum payment is too expensive for you you’ll end up struggling to pay it.